 To maintain the original quality of your fabric shoes, you need to clean them regularly.
 A water stain is one of the pesky items that can spoil the look of the shoe.
 Let’s check how to remove water stains from your fabric shoe.

 First of all, create a mixture.
-Add 1/2 cup of bleach into 1/2 cup of water.
+Add 1/2 cup of bleach to 1/2 cup of water.
 Stir to mix them properly.

 Take a piece of clean cloth.
 Dabble it with the mixture.
 Make sure the cloth is not too wet.